rookiecoder910/wordpress-task-manager-plugin/README.md

 Building custom admin dashboard pages

-The primary goal is clarity, correctness, and best practices, not production-level complexity.
+The primary goal is clarity, correctness, and best practices, rather than production-level complexity.

 ✨ Features

 Custom Admin Menu Page in the WordPress dashboard

-Add and delete tasks using a simple UI
+Add and delete tasks using a simple, clean UI

 Secure form handling using nonces and input sanitization